About Wind Energy

 The lifespan of a wind turbine is based on the materials and technology that have traditionally been used.
 However, it may change into the future.
 Towards the end of its life, the turbines will be assessed to determine whether they are still fit for use, or if they are able to be repowered (the turbine is replaced on the existing tower).
 If neither of these options are viable, the turbines are then decommissioned.

-Planning permits for wind farms typically contain decommissioning requirements including such:
+Planning permits for wind farms typically contain decommissioning requirements including:

 • Removal of all above ground operational equipment